Reversible Causal Graph Dynamics: Causal Graph Dynamics and Invertibility

 \section{Causal Graph Dynamics and Invertibility}

-We will now recall the definition of CGD.
-We provide reproduce the topological definition in terms of shift-invariant continuous functions, rather than a constructive definition based on a local rule $f$ applied synchronously across space (Figure \ref{fig:CGDIdea}).
+{\em Causal Graph Dynamics.} We will now recall the definition of CGD.
+We reproduce the topological definition in terms of shift-invariant continuous functions, rather than a constructive definition based on a local rule $f$ applied synchronously across space (Figure \ref{fig:CGDIdea}).
 The two were proved equivalent in \cite{ArrighiCayleyNesme}, but for Reversible CGD, the axiomatic approach is the right point of departure.

 A crucial point in the topological characterization of CGD is the correspondence between the vertices of a pointed graph modulo $X$, and those of its image $F(X)$.
 Indeed, on the one hand it is important to know that a given vertex $u\in X$ has become $u'\in F(X)$, e.g. in order to express shift-invariance $F(X_u)=F(X)_{u'}$, or to express continuity.
 But on the other hand since $u'$ is named relative to the vertex $\varepsilon$ of $F(X)$, its determination requires some knowledge of $F(X)$.
 Hence the need for establishing a relation between the vertices of $X$ and those of $F(X)$.